diegomacario/Super-Sunshine/README.md

 ## Future Improvements

 There is still so much that remains to be done!
 The more I read about computer graphics, the more I want to continue exploring this field.
 I really wish my job involved anything related to graphics, or at least a little linear algebra.
-For now I will keep bringing graphics textbooks with me on my super long commute.
+For now I will keep reading graphics textbooks on my super long commute.
 If you ever see a guy programming on a bus or metro in Montreal, it is probably me.
 And I will probably be working on implementing:

-- Acceleration structures (I tried to reduce the number of operations performed for each pixel as much as I could, but that will only take you so far - acceleration structures will speed things up enormously).
+- Acceleration structures (I reduced the number of operations performed for each pixel as much as I could, but to truly speed things up I must implement acceleration structures).
-- Refractions (good old Snell's law is not going to implement itself!).
+- Refraction (good old Snell's law is not going to implement itself!).
-- Surfaces with interpolated normals (this will allow the ray-tracer to create things [RGB triangles](http://math.hws.edu/graphicsbook/c3/opengl-rgb-triangle.png)).
+- Surfaces with interpolated normals (this will allow the ray-tracer to create things like [RGB triangles](http://math.hws.edu/graphicsbook/c3/opengl-rgb-triangle.png)).
-- Colour bleeding (hopefully one day I will be able to generate my own [Cornell Box](https://upload.wikimedia.org/wikipedia/commons/2/24/Cornell_box.png)).
+- Colour bleeding (hopefully one day I will be able to generate a [Cornell Box](https://upload.wikimedia.org/wikipedia/commons/2/24/Cornell_box.png)).

 ## Learning Resources